 SOMA Analytics is supported by our readers.
 We may earn a commission when you purchase through links on this page.
 Our content is checked for factual accuracy by our editorial team and is written by expert nutritionalists.

-Focus Factor’s main offering is their pill based ‘Original’ nootropic supplement – designed to improve concentration, focus and memory.
+Focus Factor’s main offering is their pill-based ‘Original’ nootropic supplement – specifically designed to improve concentration, focus and memory.
 They also have an ‘Extra Strength’ version and now a new ‘Max Strength’ version.
+(Edit: Currently, June 2024, the official site does not offer the Max Strength option.)

 Quick Verdict: Focus Factor

-However, they only focus on memory and concentration and the quantity of each ingredient per serving appears lacking.
-We prefer NooCube – which has a much more well rounded approach and each individual ingredient is accounted for and very well dosed.
+However, they only focus on memory and concentration, and the quantity of each ingredient per serving appears lacking.

 The Focus Factor Range